How To Gain Control Over Anger Attacks

 Exercise regularly

-There can be many benefits to regular exercise in your life.
+Regular exercise can have many benefits.
 There has been much research conducted on the way exercise can impact your physical and mental health.

 Exercise releases endorphins in your brain that can boost your mood.
 If you experience anger regularly, endorphins can reduce the intensity of unwanted emotions.
 You may also find that exercise uses some of your pent-up energy, which may release tension that can lead to anger.
 Taking a walk can also release anger.
 The fresh air and sunshine can benefit you physically and mentally and may calm you down if you start to feel angry.